linuxuserduh/linuxconf/README.md

-These are my scripted installations for each distros.
+These are my scripted installations for each DE in Debian.
+- XFCE
+- KDE (Soon)